-At the Baylor Regional Medical Center at Grapevine Emergency Department, doctors set one of the bones.
+At the Baylor Scott & White Medical Center – Grapevine Emergency Department, doctors set one of the bones.
 The other required surgery with a metal plate and screws to hold the bone together, says her father, Mike.

 But finally, as the wound healed, Sarah began therapy at a rigorous level designed to put her back on the court.
 “These young athletes are very competitive and playing at a high level,” says Barnard.
 “It’s very different from treating someone who is returning to normal day-to-day activities.
 We needed to get Sarah to where she was even stronger than before and could compete more safely without risk of re-injury.”